River system models

 - Colorado River Simulation System (CRSS) - long-term (5-50 years) projections for planning studies and policy analysis

-Water system models translate inflow scenarios--which are themselves informed by a complex chain of research, data, and tools--into water supply outcomes that are meaningful to water managers, water users, and other interests in the basin.
-These simulated outcomes may directly determine near-term operational decisions (such as Reclamation's Annual Operating Plan) or indirectly guide discussions and policy-making over longer time spans.
-The three Reclamation models, in particular, are hugely influential in both operational decision-making and longer-term planning in the basin.
+These Reclamation models, and similar system models operated by other agencies, translate inflow scenarios--which are themselves informed by a complex chain of research, data, and tools--into water supply outcomes that are meaningful to water managers, water users, and other interests in the basin.
+These simulated outcomes may directly determine near-term operational decisions (such as Reclamation's Annual Operating Plan) or guide discussions and policy-making over longer time spans.

 Data and Tools